gvanderploeg/amazon-cloudsearch-client-java/README.md

 Amazon Cloudsearch Client Java
 ==============================

 Amazon CloudSearch Client for Document Service and Searching.
-Amazon SDK does not provide java client for document indexing and seacrching.
+Amazon SDK does not provide java client for document indexing and searching.
 This simple library is created to fill that gap.

 Instantiate Client
 ==================